 In 1994, Green began his coaching career, serving as a student assistant at his alma mater, New Mexico State.
 He played two years of Division I baseball - one at Chapman (1993) and one at New Mexico State (1994).
 Green spent his first two collegiate seasons playing at Riverside Community College (1991-92).

 He is married to the former Becki Francis.
-The couple resides with their daughters, Emily Rae (nine) and Zoe Addison (three) in Lexington.
+The couple resides with their daughters, Emily Rae (10) and Zoe Addison (four) in Lexington.

 QUOTING UK GREAT CHAD WRIGHT

 On his relationship with coach Brian Green ...
 "I came in and dreamed of playing here.
 When I got here I had a lot to prove.
 With the help of coach Green, we spent a ton of time in the cages and he helped push me to get better every day to try to make it to the next level.
 He is one of those guys that is easy to talk to and he really bonds with his players really good.
 With that kind of personality you can grow really close to him.
 He really helps you make the adjustment easier from high school to college.
 From all the pro guys that I have talked to, they are really envious of the relationship we have with coach Green.
 He is one of the guys."

 On how Green's offense can help showcase athletic players talents ...
 "Obviously when you are a base stealer and someone who gets on base and scores a lot of runs, you want to play for that type of offense.
 And coach Green's offense played right into my game.
 He let us run when we wanted to and he had faith in us to do the right things on the bases at the right time.
 When he shows that confidence in you, it helps you gain confidence in yourself.
 That was key for me throughout my time at Kentucky."